silasjul/Asteroids/README.md

 </div>

 ## Requirements
+These were the requirements when designing and developing the game:
 1. The game must include Player, Enemy, Asteroids, Weapon/Bullet and Rendering/Drawing (Core) components.
 2. The Player, Enemy and Weapon components must implement service provided interfaces that allow the components to be updated and removed without recompilation.